-1865, do you remember that the Great and fell into a sound sleep.
-Eastern and the Medway and the Albany went out to find it?
-Thirty times they sank the grapuel 21/2 miles deep cable and brought it to the surface.
+When the Atlantic cable was lost in 1865, do you remember that the Great and fell into a sound sleep.

+Eastern and the Medway and the Alwent out to find it?
+Thirty times they sank the grapuel 21/2 miles deep in water.
+After awhile they found the cable and brought it to the surface.
 No sooner had it been brought to the surface than they lifted a shout of exultation, but the cable slipped back again into the water and was lost.
 Then for two weeks more they swept the sea with the grappling hooks, and at last they found the cable, and they brought it up in silence.
 They fastened it this time.
-Then with great excite ment they took one end of the cable to the electrician's room to see if there were really any life in it, and when they saw a spark and knew that a mesnents were lashed together.
-Well, my friends, Sabbath after Sabbath Gospel messengers have come searching down for your souls.
-We have swept the sea and we began to rejoice over your re- himself as Mr. Smith. demption, but at the moment of our your soul.
-We apply the cross of Christ first to see whether there is any millionaire. life left in you, while all around the people stand, looking to see whether the work will be done, and the angels of Ged bend down and witness, and, oh, if now we could see only one spark of love and hope and faith we would send up a shout that would be heard on the battlements of Heaven, and two worlds would keep jubilee because communication is open between Christ and the soul, and your nature that has | nesses. been sunken in sin has been lifted into the light and joy of the Gospel.
+Then with great excitement they took one end of the cable to the electrician's room to see if there were really any life in it, and when they saw a spark and knew that a message could be sent then every hat was friends, Sabbath after Sabbath Gospel | York in September, 1897. messengers have come searching down for your souls.
+We have swept the sea and we began to rejoice over your redemption, but at the moment of our gladness you sank back again into the your soul.
+We apply the cross of Christ first to see whether there is any millionaire. life left in you, while all around the people stand, looking to see whether the work will be done, and the angels of Ged bend down and witness, and, oh, if now we could see only one spark of love and hope and faith we would send up a shout that would be heard on the battlements of Heaven, and two worlds would keep jubilee because communication is open between Christ and the soul, and your nature that has been sunken in sin has been lifted into the light and joy of the Gospel.
+Hard on the Goat.
 "And, shure, they tell me your hoos band's very litherary?"
 "That he is, indade."
-"That he devours ivery thing in the way of a book or a paper that cooms to the house."
+"That he devoure ivery thing in the way of a book or a paper that cooms to the house."
 "Shure, he does."
-"And vot in the name of goodness does the poor goat get to ate?"-Yonkers Statesman.
+"And vot in the name of goodness does the poor goat get to ate?"- Too Sensitive.